swamp-fhabs/satellite_field_verification/README.md

 >CI = -1*SS(681)

 CI values <0 indicate no cyanobacteria present.
 However, certain water conditions can generate positive CI values, even when there are no cyanobacteria present.
-To reduce the frequency of false positives, Lunetta et al. 2015 proposed an additional indice, CI-cyano, based on the spectral shape at 665 nm, which is calculated by:
+To reduce the frequency of false positives, Lunetta et al. 2015 proposed an additional indice, CIcyano, based on the spectral shape at 665 nm, which is calculated by:

 >SS(665) = rrs665 - rrs620 + (rrs620 - rrs681) * [(665-620)/(681-620)]

 When SS(665) is >0 it indicates cyanobacteria present in the water and when it is <0, cyanobacteria is predicted to be absent.
 SS(665) is then transformed into an exclusion criteria value of 1 when SS(665)  >0 and 0 when SS(665) <0.

-> f(SS(665))= 1, if SS(665) > 0
+> CIcyano = CI, if SS(665) > 0

-> f(SS(665))= 0, if SS(665) < 0
+> CIcyano = 0, if SS(665) < 0

-Then for a given pixel the final CI value is calculated by:
->CIcyano = f(SS(665)) * CI

-This will render all measurements with f(SS(665)) = 0 as non-detects, even if they had a positive CI value.
+This will render all measurements with SS(665)< 0 as non-detects, even if they had a positive CI value.

-The satellite returns an 8-bit pixel value from 0-250 for the CI.
+The satellite returns an 8-bit pixel value from 0-250 for the CIcyano.
 Conversions between the satellite pixel value and the CIcyano value use a log10 scale and are given as:

 >CIcyano = 10^(0.012 * sat_pix_value - 4.2)
 >sat_pix_value = (log10(CIcyano) + 4.2) / 0.012